 About Zone 3

-Zone 3 is a nationally distributed literary journal that publishes poems, stories, essays, reviews, and interviews.
+Zone 3 is a nationally distributed literary journal published twice a year by the APSU Center of Excellence for the Creative Arts.
 The editors welcome submissions of fiction, poetry, and nonfiction from August 1 to April 1.
 Contributors whose first publicaton appeared in Zone 3 include Robert Krut, Zoe Mays, Peter LaBerge, Brandon Timm, and Troy Taylor, among others.
 Other contributors include A. Van Jordan, Kimiko Hahn, Nancy Eimers, H.L.
 Hix, Brenda Miller, Ander Monson, Sara Majka, Geffrey Davis, Louise Erdrich, Jill Talbot, Ira Sukrungruang, Charles Haverty, and Oliver de la Paz.

-Founded in 1986 by APSU professors David Till and Malcolm Glass, Zone 3 was named for the climate zone that covered our region (based on the 1980s USDA Hardiness Zone Map).
-The founding editors sought poems grounded in place.
-The note that began each issue speaks to the poems you'll find in the early volumes:
+Founded in 1986 by APSU professors David Till and Malcolm Glass, Zone 3 was originally named for the climate zone that covered our region based on the 1980s USDA Hardiness Zone Map.
+The editors' note that began each issue speaks to the poems you'll find in the early volumes:

 Nonfiction editor Amy Wright adds to the original editors' note, describing Zone 3 as “a conversation between a number of disparate voices—directly, as in interviews with artists and writers, and indirectly, in subtexts that arise in juxtaposition.
 I prize range—of form and perspective and most enjoy when threads of insight cross like throughways between, for example, an excerpt from Gerald Stern’s cultural memoir, Stealing History, and Mira Rosenthal’s translations of Tomasz Różycki’s poems on the rainforest.
 Such contrast, one hopes, makes readers more conscious of the vast terrain we inhabit and traverse quickly.
 Thus, I imagine the journal as a kind of agile vehicle capable of bouncing into wilderness areas, across farms and prairies, into the suburbs, and coming up to speed around urban centers.
 This vehicle, to my mind, has wide rectangular windows through which readers can glimpse African track teams running drills, Salt Lake City film goers on their way to a festival, an outdoor quilt exhibition in Pennsylvania, an opossum rooting for worms in a compost heap.
 Fertile territories!”

-Zone 3 Press is a literary press dedicated to publishing and promoting the work of emerging writers.
-The press sponsors book contests in poetry and nonfiction.
-Winners receive $1,000 and book publication, as well as an invitation to give a joint reading with the contest judge.
+Zone 3 Press is a nonprofit literary press dedicated to publishing and promoting the work of emerging writers.
+The press sponsors book contests in poetry and nonfiction: the Zone 3 Press First Book Award for Poetry and the Zone 3 Creative Nonfiction Book Award.
+Winners receive $1,000 and book publication, as well as an invitation to give a reading at APSU with the contest judge.

 The Zone 3 Reading Series brings distinguished writers to the Austin Peay campus each year for readings and short residencies.